Your Cart (0)

 What to do:

 Track the AI landscape.
 New models, tools, and capabilities emerge constantly.
-The tools you adopt in Phase 1 may be meaningfully outperformed by new options in 18 months.
+The tools you adopted in Phase 1 may be meaningfully outperformed by new options 18 months later.
+For example, teams that deployed GPT-4 for document extraction in 2024 saw 15 to 25 percent accuracy gains by moving to GPT-5 or Claude Sonnet 4.5 in 2026 with minimal prompt changes.
 Systematic review prevents your AI stack from going stale while competitors adopt better tools.

 Measure ROI at the capability level, not just the tool level.
-The question isn't just "is this tool working?" but "what is our AI capability generating for the business?"
+The question is not just "is this tool working?" but "what is our AI capability generating for the business?"
+A good annual metric is AI-leveraged output value, calculated as labor hours saved plus throughput gained multiplied by revenue per output, minus total AI cost and maintenance.
+Mature programs typically hit 6x to 12x ROI by year two.

 Common traps in Phase 4:

 Chasing every new tool.
 The opposite trap: constant tool replacement without accumulating institutional capability.
-New tools only matter if they meaningfully improve on what you already have.
-Evaluate rigorously before switching.
+New tools only matter if they meaningfully improve on what you already have by at least 20 percent on a metric you care about.
+Evaluate rigorously before switching, including a four-to-six-week parallel run.

-Success metrics: Year-over-year change in operational efficiency in AI-assisted workflows; AI adoption coverage (percentage of target workflows automated or AI-assisted); ROI per dollar of AI investment.
+Success metrics: Year-over-year change in operational efficiency in AI-assisted workflows; AI adoption coverage measured as percentage of target workflows automated or AI-assisted; ROI per dollar of AI investment trending upward quarter over quarter.

 How to Get Started